rkopsch/vscode-cmsis-debugger/README.md

 **Possible reason**: A running instance of pyOCD

-This error might occur if a previous debug session has ended prematuerly and pyOCD has not exited.
+This error might occur if a previous debug session has ended prematurely and pyOCD has not exited.
 The orphaned instance will still keep the port open (usually 3333) and thus you won't be able to open the port again in the new session.

 **Solution**: Check open files and kill pyOCD